Amputation Claims

 • How much compensation you get for losing a limb and/or a finger

-We're the highest-rated No Win No Fee medical negligence solictors on Trustpilot
+We're the highest-rated No Win No Fee medical negligence solicitors on Trustpilot

-What is an amputation claim?
+What is an Amputation Claim?

 Medical professionals have a duty of care, if that duty of care was breached and an amputation occurred as a direct result of that breach, this is medical negligence and you are able to make an amputation claim.
 An amputation claim is a claim for medical negligence after an amputation that did not need to happen.
 If your amputation injury could have been avoided with improved medical care and correct diagnosis, you can contact us and find out if you have a claim for compensation.

-Types of amputation claims
+Types of Amputation Claims

 Every amputation claim will be different.
 Typically, amputations are divided into upper and lower limb amputation types.